redwood forest background

 The 174 Campaign

-• $174.00 Helps replace the tie-line materials needed to provide emergency broadcasting services or covers the Philo station headquarters rentfor 4 days.
+$174 Helps replace the tie-line materials needed to provide emergency broadcasting services or covers the Philo station headquarters rent for 4 days.

-As of July xx, $174,000 was taken away from the annual operating budget of Mendocino County Public Broadcasting/KZYX when Congress voted to rescind monies for the Corporation for Public Broadcasting.
-These funds had already been approved for our community station in this fiscal year.
-This has effectively cut our income by 25%.
+On July 17, the U.S. Congress clawed back $174,000 from Mendocino County Public Broadcasting/KZYX’s annual operating budget when it voted to rescind monies for the Corporation for Public Broadcasting.
+CPB had already approved these funds—25% of our anticipated income for this fiscal year.

-The KZYX board and staff have launched the 174 Campaign to jumpstart these efforts.
-They urge Mendocino County’s community of listeners, members, donors, and all others who care about the future of public broadcasting in our county to show support by donating $17.40, $174.00, $1,740, or $17,400 using the designated “174” link on kzyx.org.
+We urge Mendocino County’s community of listeners, members, donors, and all others who care about the future of public broadcasting in our county to show their support by donating $17.40, $174, or $1,740 using the link provided or by sending a check for $17,400 or any of the other amounts to KZYX (PO Box 1, Philo, CA 95466, memo: 174).

 Donating this symbolic amount sends a strong message that KZYX matters to our community.
-These donations will let the staff, volunteer programmers, and board of directors know that the community wants KZYX to stay on the air and build ever-greater self-reliance and community service with its support.
-They also will materially help support KZYX operations, including the costs of equipment and maintenance, programming fees, and the hard-working staff.
-The 174 Campaign will conclude after 17.4 days, on August 3.
+These donations also materially help support KZYX operations, including the costs of equipment and maintenance, programming fees, and the hard-working staff.
+To all the generous donors who beat us to the punch and donated since July 17, thank you!
+Your donations will be added to this campaign.